dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/API.md

     | spaces        | " "                   |
     | quotes        | " a \\" is here"      |

-In general type coercion is handled by attempting to JSON.parse the value and if that fails will fall back to returing the original string.
+In general type coercion is handled by attempting to JSON.parse the value and if that fails will fall back to returning the original string.
 Dates are a special case and there is support for two common formats [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and a simple US date format (mm/dd/yyy).

 ## Async Support
 Livedoc-mocha supports the async/await syntax for writing tests.
 However, there are a few minor limitations which need to be kept in mind when using this feature.